 How do you learn wingfoil jibes quickly and well?

-Let’s say you’re wing foiling and flying goes well already.
-Then your next big challenge is the (flying) wingfoil jibe.
+Suppose you are a wingerfoiler and flying lukt all good.
+Then your next big challenge is the (flying) wingfoil-jibe.
 Our experience with the wingfoil jibe is that it requires quite a bit of practice.
 That’s why in this blog we give some tips to learn to jibe.

 When you’re jibes, speed is your friend’s